 Market Research Future predicts that the proximity marketing market will grow to 52 billion by 2023, with a 28% CAGR between 2017 and 2012.

-However, there are some kinks in regards to proximity to work out.
-One of the biggest struggles with beacon technology success is its requirements.
+However, there are some kinks to work out in regard to proximity.
+One of the biggest struggles with the success of beacon technology is its requirements.
 First consumers need to download the right app, then enable Bluetooth on their device.